floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 A big ball of mud, a term coined by #cite_author(<foote_yoder_1997>) in #cite(<foote_yoder_1997>, form: "year"), is a software system that lacks a perceivable architecture @foote_yoder_1997.

 Modular monolith architecture can also be used as a stepping stone towards a microservices architecture.
-Once the application is modularized and the interfaces are well-defined and stable, individual modules can be extracted and turned into external services.
+Once the application is modularized and the interfaces are well-defined and stable, individual modules can be extracted and turned into external microservices.
-If the agreed upon interface is respected, the external service can be swapped out entirely by another implementation without affecting the rest of the application.
+If the agreed upon interface is respected, the external microservice can be swapped out entirely by another implementation without affecting the rest of the application.
 When all modules have been extracted from the monolith, the application has effectively been transformed into a microservices architecture.

 #grid(